-Another 229 words (16 lines of text) covering the years 1174, 1201, 1273, 1273, 1670, 1663, 1738, 1697, 1717, 1702, 1717 and 1738 are included under the topic Early Jekyll History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jekyll research.
+Another 116 words (8 lines of text) covering the years 1174, 1201, 1273, 1273, 1670, 1570, 1653, 1570, 1663, 1738, 1697, 1717, 1702, 1717, 1738, 1680, 1687, 1646, 1698 and 1646 are included under the topic Early Jekyll History in all our PDF Extended History products and printed products wherever possible.

 Jekyll Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Jekyll has been spelled many different ways, including Jeckell, Jeckel, Jekyl, Jekyll, Jeckyll, Jeckyl, Jekylls, Jekel and many more.

 Early Notables of the Jekyll family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Jekyll Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Jekyll Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jekyll family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Jekylls to arrive in North America: John Jeckyll, who sailed to New England in 1733; George Jekel to Philadelphia in 1844; Peter Jeckel to America in 1853; Thomas Jaekle to New York in 1861.